-Midway woman: how long do I have to wait for my unemployment?
+Midway woman: How long do I have to wait for my unemployment?

 Williams says after this length of time, he believes benefits need to get to everyone who qualifies.

-Rep. Al Williams, (D) Midway, “People are just not getting their money, they can’t get through, the lines are busy, no one answers the phone, a lot of problems I think need to be addressed.”
+“People are just not getting their money, they can’t get through, the lines are busy, no one answers the phone, a lot of problems I think need to be addressed,” he said.

-We sent an email to the Department of Labor in Georgia Monday and are still awaiting a response. the Department of Labor said last week that 91 percent of all recipients who qualify for benefits, have received something in terms of payments.
+We sent an email to the Department of Labor in Georgia Monday and are still awaiting a response.
+Labor officials said last week that 91 percent of all recipients who qualify for benefits have received something in terms of payments.